JasperBoom/genomescan/HPC.md

 performed to generate the files.

 ## bed
 This folder contains bed files for both hg38 and hg19 used by genomescan when performing variant calling or other analysis steps.
 The bed file describes the agilent capture kits.

 The 50bp flank files extend the regions by 50 basepairs on both sides.
 S31285117 is used for agilent sureselect human all exon v7 on hg19.

+I stopped using these files on 2024-02-13.

 ## clinvar
 This folder contains the downloads from the ClinVar database.